cihankandis/card-clash/README.md

 - **Round Progression**: Click "Deal Next Round" to deal an additional card each round until all rounds are complete.
 - **Restarting the Game**: Post final round, "Restart Game" appears.
 Clicking it shuffles new cards and restarts the game.

+## Development Highlights

+**Semantic HTML**
+I have used semantic HTML to ensure that the structure of the web page is meaningful and to enhance the accessibility.

+**Comprehensive Testing**
+All components and services are tested covering a wide range of cases, to ensure reliability and stability.

 ## Components

 - **CardComponent:**